Skip to main content

 A table report listing parts inventory and usage details

-• Bar Chart: shows your data using bars and strips to compare quantities across groups.
-For details, see Create a Graph Report.
+• Bar Chart: shows your data using bars and segments to compare quantities across groups.

 Stacked bar chart displaying the distribution of work order statuses (Done, In Progress, Open, Skipped) for different assets.
 Each bar is segmented by asset, with a color legend indicating asset names.